Gordon Greenidge: International career

 In total, Greenidge played in 108 Test matches, scoring 7,558 runs with 19 centuries, and in 128 ODIs, including the 1975 and 1983 World Cup Finals, scoring 5,134 runs and 11 centuries.
 He picked up the ‘Man of the Match’ award 20 times in ODIs and a further six times in test matches.
 He later made an appearance for Scotland.

-Described by ESPNcricinfo as "brooding and massively destructive", he was among the 55 initial inductees of the ICC Cricket Hall of Fame in 2009.
+Described by Cricinfo as "brooding and massively destructive", he was among the 55 initial inductees of the ICC Cricket Hall of Fame in 2009.

 Clive Lloyd described Gordon Greenidge as "a very fine player of the moving ball and one of the hardest hitters in my experience.
 He is immensely strong in the shoulders and arms and he uses this strength to club the ball...he is a magnificent fielder, especially in the slips".

 Coaching

 Gordon Greenidge decided to pursue a coaching career and became the coach of the Bangladeshi national cricket team in 1996.
 He was appointed the head coach of the Bangladesh national cricket team in 1997.
 Under his guidance, the Bangladesh men's cricket team won the 1997 ICC Trophy beating 22 other nations.
 This also ensured the qualification of Bangladesh to the 1999 ICC Cricket World Cup, which was the first ever appearance in top-level cricket.
 Participating in their very first cricket world cup changed Bangladesh cricket forever and lead to Test cricket status for the Bangladesh national cricket team in 2000, which meant Bangladesh was promoted to full ICC member status and began playing Test cricket matches.
 Soon after winning the 1997 ICC Trophy, Gordon Greenidge was conferred honorary citizenship of Bangladesh for these outstanding achievements of winning the 1997 ICC Trophy and simultaneously qualifying for the Cricket World Cup.
 He later served on the West Indies selection committee for Test matches, along with Sir Viv Richards.